apache/thrift/doc/install/windows.md

  * MinGW
  * [Apache Thrift Requirements](/docs/install)

-In addition you need to add the following entry to your windows PATH variable.
+In addition, you need to add the following entry to your windows PATH variable.

 	C:\MINGW\BIN